 If you’ve been involved in an accident that was investigated by the police, you’ll need to learn how to read police reports in order to pursue your claim against the responsible party or parties.
 The Arizona Department of Public Safety (DPS) maintains records of accidents that occurred on a state highway.
 DPS officers have up to 14 days to complete and submit their reports to the Department Records Section.
 Thus, people who were involved in accidents are asked to wait two weeks to check on whether a report is available.
 The number to call is 602-223-2230 or 2236.

 DPS accident reports may be requested using this form, and the form should be sent to the address here.
-Copies of accident reports by mail must be accompanied by a self-addressed stamped envelope and the appropriate fee.
-The fee is $9 for the first nine pages and $1 for each additional page; thus, you’ll need to call first to find out how many pages are in your report.
+Copies of accident reports by mail must be accompanied by a self-addressed, stamped envelope and the appropriate fee.
+The fee is $9 for the first nine pages and $1 for each additional page.
+You’ll need to call first to find out how many pages are in your report.
 Photographic contact sheets are $10 and individual photos (either 8×10 or 4×6) are $4 each.
 CDs are $35 each, if available.

 Note that no cash or personal checks are accepted by mail.
 Only business checks, cashier’s checks, or money orders may be sent.
 Checks and money orders should be made out to Arizona Department of Public Safety.